SHARE

 TV-G

 In the 1850s, the U.S. Army conducted a fascinating experiment using camels for desert transportation across the American Southwest.
-Secretary of War Jefferson Davis convinced Congress to allocate $30,000 for the project, importing 73 camels from North Africa, Greece, and Turkey along with Middle Eastern handlers like Haji Ali.
-While the camels proved superior to horses and mules—carrying 600 pounds and going days without water—soldiers despised their smell and disruptive behavior around horses.
+Secretary of War Jefferson Davis convinced Congress to allocate $30,000 for importing 73 camels from North Africa, Greece, and Turkey, along with Middle Eastern handlers like Haji Ali.
+While the camels proved superior to horses and mules—carrying 600 pounds and going days without water—soldiers despised their smell and disruptive behavior.
 The Civil War ultimately ended this unique military experiment, with camels auctioned off or released into the wild.